 - Crenova Movie Video Projector – Can Be Used Outdoors

-Through our research, we considered several details for a projector to make this list.
+We considered several details for a projector to make this list.
 First, it had to have good feedback from customers.
-Then we looked at the components of the projectors.
+Then we looked at the components of the classroom projectors.
 We looked for portability and type of throw (long-throw, short throw, or ultra-short throw).
 We also considered mounting possibilities and audio output.

 Trying to keep in mind classroom space, size, and lighting were important in choosing which projectors to place on this list.
 We wanted the projector to have multimedia purposes.
 For example, we didn’t just want one that projected presentations but also had good movie quality and to be able to connect to an interactive whiteboard.

-We even considered gaming when choosing the projectors for the teachers that use them in their classrooms.
+We even considered gaming when choosing the classroom projectors for the teachers that use them in their classrooms.
 Warranties offered are a detail we took into consideration when adding the projector to the list.

-Although teachers aren’t supposed to have favorites, we know you will find a favorite classroom projector, just as we did.
+Although teachers aren’t supposed to have favorites, we know you will find a projector for your classroom, just as we did.
 Pssst.
 It’s the ViewSonic PS501W WXGA.
 However, all units on this list are solid choices for your classroom needs.

 Our Top 9 Classroom Projectors Reviewed

 1. Epson VS250 SVGA Projector

-Coming in with 3200 lumens and SVGA (600×800) resolution, this projector can project from 30 inches to 350 inches with its 3LCD projection.
+Coming in with 3200 lumens and SVGA (600×800) resolution, this portable projector can project from 30 inches to 350 inches with its 3LCD projection.
 It is PC and MAC compatible, as well as iProjection App compatible.
 The Epson VS250 is portable and lightweight.
 It has manual and digital focus as well as comes with remote control.

 The winning components of this projector are the color and brightness of the picture.
 The color is very vivid.
 The picture has a somewhat grainy appearance, but it is hardly noticeable if you don’t focus on it.
 This projector is ideal for presentations and graphics in a well-lit room.
 If the font on a presentation is smaller than 14, it isn’t easy to read.
 Offering a fast and easy setup makes this projector very user-friendly and portable.